 Featured Online Exhibit

-The Monet and Boston: Lasting Impression exhibit brings together the museum’s unparalleled collection of Monet paintings for the first time in a generation—in honor of its 150th anniversary.
+The Monet and Boston: Legacy Illuminated exhibit brings together the museum’s unparalleled collection of Monet paintings for the first time in a generation—in honor of its 150th anniversary.
 Learn more Here.

-Current status: The Philadelphia Museum of Art is open to the public on Fridays through Mondays with reserved tickets.
+Current status: The Philadelphia Museum of Art is open to the public on Thursdays through Mondays with reserved tickets.
 Timed tickets are required for entry.
 To plan your visit, go to: